O Shaughnessy Asset Management LLC Has $1.41 Million Stake in Boise Cascade (NYSE:BCC)

-O Shaughnessy Asset Management LLC decreased its position in Boise Cascade (NYSE:BCC) by 11.7% in the second quarter, according to its most recent 13F filing with the SEC.
+O Shaughnessy Asset Management LLC lowered its stake in shares of Boise Cascade (NYSE:BCC) by 11.7% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 24,174 shares of the construction company’s stock after selling 3,193 shares during the period.
-O Shaughnessy Asset Management LLC owned about 0.06% of Boise Cascade worth $1,410,000 at the end of the most recent reporting period.
+O Shaughnessy Asset Management LLC owned about 0.06% of Boise Cascade worth $1,410,000 as of its most recent SEC filing.

-Other institutional investors have also recently bought and sold shares of the company.
-Geode Capital Management LLC boosted its stake in shares of Boise Cascade by 12.4% during the 1st quarter.
-Geode Capital Management LLC now owns 758,613 shares of the construction company’s stock valued at $45,387,000 after buying an additional 83,453 shares during the period.
-Bank of New York Mellon Corp boosted its stake in shares of Boise Cascade by 4.8% during the 1st quarter.
-Bank of New York Mellon Corp now owns 597,440 shares of the construction company’s stock valued at $35,746,000 after buying an additional 27,264 shares during the period.
-Acadian Asset Management LLC boosted its stake in shares of Boise Cascade by 17.1% during the 1st quarter.
-Acadian Asset Management LLC now owns 509,903 shares of the construction company’s stock valued at $30,507,000 after buying an additional 74,536 shares during the period.
-Rathbone Brothers plc boosted its stake in shares of Boise Cascade by 54.4% during the 2nd quarter.
-Rathbone Brothers plc now owns 419,602 shares of the construction company’s stock valued at $24,484,000 after buying an additional 147,888 shares during the period.
-Finally, Wasatch Advisors Inc. acquired a new stake in shares of Boise Cascade during the 1st quarter valued at $20,011,000.
-91.06% of the stock is owned by hedge funds and other institutional investors.
+Other large investors also recently modified their holdings of the company.
+Ameritas Investment Company LLC acquired a new stake in shares of Boise Cascade during the 1st quarter valued at $26,000.
+Carolina Wealth Advisors LLC boosted its stake in shares of Boise Cascade by 18.7% during the 2nd quarter.
+Carolina Wealth Advisors LLC now owns 1,417 shares of the construction company’s stock valued at $83,000 after buying an additional 223 shares during the period.
+FMR LLC boosted its stake in shares of Boise Cascade by 436.4% during the 1st quarter.
+FMR LLC now owns 3,331 shares of the construction company’s stock valued at $89,000 after buying an additional 2,710 shares during the period.
+The PNC Financial Services Group Inc. boosted its stake in shares of Boise Cascade by 15.6% during the 1st quarter.
+The PNC Financial Services Group Inc. now owns 2,132 shares of the construction company’s stock valued at $127,000 after buying an additional 288 shares during the period.
+Finally, Islay Capital Management LLC acquired a new stake in shares of Boise Cascade during the 1st quarter valued at $141,000.
+91.06% of the stock is owned by institutional investors.

 A number of equities research analysts have issued reports on the stock.
-Zacks Investment Research raised shares of Boise Cascade from a “hold” rating to a “strong-buy” rating and set a $66.00 target price for the company in a research note on Monday, September 6th.
 The Goldman Sachs Group assumed coverage on shares of Boise Cascade in a research note on Thursday, July 15th.
-They issued a “sell” rating and a $45.00 price objective for the company.
+They set a “sell” rating and a $45.00 target price for the company.
+Zacks Investment Research raised shares of Boise Cascade from a “hold” rating to a “strong-buy” rating and set a $66.00 price objective for the company in a research note on Monday, September 6th.
 Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating, one has given a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat, Boise Cascade presently has a consensus rating of “Hold” and a consensus target price of $57.83.

 Boise Cascade (NYSE:BCC) last announced its earnings results on Sunday, August 1st.
 The construction company reported $7.62 EPS for the quarter, topping the consensus estimate of $4.87 by $2.75.
 The firm had revenue of $2.44 billion for the quarter, compared to the consensus estimate of $2.06 billion.
 Boise Cascade had a net margin of 7.93% and a return on equity of 66.14%.
 The business’s quarterly revenue was up 96.6% on a year-over-year basis.
 During the same quarter last year, the firm posted $0.85 EPS.
 As a group, analysts forecast that Boise Cascade will post 15.54 EPS for the current fiscal year.